Capitalism: A Creation Story

 English woodcut from the 15th century showing peasants working on their commons

-While in most cases the individual rebellions themselves were put down, the movement nevertheless succeeded in destroying serfdom.
-As feudalism fell apart, free peasants began to build a cooperative society of their own, based on the principles of self-sufficiency.
+While, in most cases, individual rebellions were put down, the movement nevertheless succeeded in destroying serfdom.
+As feudalism fell apart, free peasants began to build a cooperative society based on the principles of self-sufficiency.
 This greatly improved their living conditions.
-Some have described the period from 1350 to 1500 as “the golden age of the European proletariat.”2 It is worth noting that “Once they won direct control of the land, free peasants were able to maintain a more reciprocal relationship with nature: they managed pastures and commons collectively, through democratic assemblies, with careful rules that regulated tillage, grazing and forest use.”3 That was in sharp contrast with the time when lords put peasants under heavy pressure to extract from the land and forests as much as possible, driving a crisis of deforestation, overgrazing, and a gradual decline in soil fertility.
+Some have described the period from 1350 to 1500 as “the golden age of the European proletariat.”2 It is worth noting that “Once they won direct control of the land, free peasants were able to maintain a more reciprocal relationship with nature: they managed pastures and commons collectively, through democratic assemblies, with careful rules that regulated tillage, grazing and forest use.”3 That sharply contrasts with the time when lords put peasants under heavy pressure to extract from the land and forests as much as possible, driving a crisis of deforestation, overgrazing, and a gradual decline in soil fertility.

 Backlash